campusjam/campusjam.github.io/index.md

 The goal of Milestone 2 is to add the UH CAS login system and to update all of the mockup pages for more functionality.

-Milestone 2 was implemented as [Campusjam GitHub Milestone M2](https://github.com/campusjam/campusjam/milestone/2):
+Milestone 2 was implemented as [Campusj= Jam GitHub Milestone M2](https://github.com/campusjam/campusjam/milestone/2):

 ![](images/m2project.PNG)

-Milestone 2 consisted of seven issues, and progress was managed via the [Campusjam GitHub Project M2](https://github.com/campusjam/campusjam/projects/2):
+Milestone 2 consisted of seven issues, and progress was managed via the [Campus Jam GitHub Project M2](https://github.com/campusjam/campusjam/projects/2):

 ![](images/m2issues.PNG)